denny/ShinyCMS-ruby/README.md

   * [Write your own plugins](docs/Developer/Plugins.md) to add custom functionality
     * Plugin generator included: `rails g shiny:plugin plugins/ShinyThing` to get started
 * Support for [themes](docs/Themes.md) on the hosted site
+  * Themes currently included:
-  * One theme currently included: Halcyonic from HTML5UP (suitable for content-rich sites)
+    * Halcyonic (one, two, and three column layouts; suitable for content-rich sites)
+    * Coming Soon (single page with mailing list sign-up form and slideshow background)
 * Comments (currently enabled on blog posts and news posts)
   * Fully nested, so you can easily see who is replying to who at any level
   * Email notifications of replies to your comments and posts